tosiron/ua-chipyard/docs/custom-configurations.md

 Create a new configuration.

-The next tutorial demonstrates this approach by changing the Rocket data-cache organization.
+The [cache](/docs/cache-configurations.md) tutorial demonstrates this approach by changing the Rocket data-cache organization.